 The embodiment of adventure seeker, Stefanie competes, explores, and trains all over the globe.
-Having left a full-time career on Wall Street, she now embraces her passions for adventure, ultra-endurance racing and training with a massive smile and all of her heart.
-Stefanie obtained a USATF Level 1 certification and enjoys coaching others as much as training on her own.
-She loves guiding people of all abilities towards their goals, whether it be a 5k, a triathlon, or a 12+ hour ultra endurance event.
+She embraces her passions for adventure, ultra-endurance racing and training with a massive smile and all of her heart.

 Stefanie was a competitive multi-sport varsity athlete in high school, competing in men's soccer, cross-country, fencing and lacrosse.
 Her collegiate athletic career was unfortunately cut short, as she developed debilitating shin splints.
 Even though injury hindered her ability to compete, she was determined to recover and take on future challenges.
 In 2005, Stefanie raced in her very first triathlon, the NYC Triathlon.
 This experience ignited her passion for endurance sports.
 Over the next decade, Stefanie continued to race in countless triathlons, from sprint to Ironman distances.

 At a Ragnar Relay in 2009, a fellow racer directed Stefanie towards an ultra-endurance event of unknown length and content, the Peak Death Race (www.youmaydie.com).
 Stefanie completed her first Death Race in March of 2010, and 18 hours later place first among both men and women.
 She then went on to complete three more, the longest lasting 65 hours, becoming the female champion twice and top ten overall finishes.
 (You may read more about these adventures in her blog.)
 The Death Race introduced Stefanie to the world of ultra-endurance racing and it became her main focus.